Kuala Terengganu City Council

 The Kuala Terengganu City Council (Majlis Bandaraya Kuala Terengganu, abbreviated MBKT) is the city council which administers Kuala Terengganu City and Kuala Nerus District in the state of Terengganu, Malaysia.
 This council was established after the city was officially granted city status on 1 January 2008.
-Their jurisdiction covers an area of 605 square kilometres 1928 as Kuala Terengganu Sanitary Board, 1950 as Kuala Terengganu Town Board, 1979 as Kuala Terengganu Municipal Council, 2008 as Kuala Terengganu City Council.
+Its jurisdiction covers an area of 605 square kilometres.

+Its history began in 1928 as Kuala Terengganu Sanitary Board, 1950 as Kuala Terengganu Town Board, 1979 as Kuala Terengganu Municipal Council, and 2008 as Kuala Terengganu City Council.

 The council consists of the mayor plus twenty-four councillors appointed to serve a one-year term by the Terengganu State Government.

 Headquarters

-MBKT Tower, formerly known as Darul Iman Tower is a 31-story, 150.8-meter-tall government office building in Kuala Terengganu, Terengganu, Malaysia.
-It is East Coast Economic Region's sixth-tallest building.
-It serves as the headquarters of the Kuala Terengganu City Council.
-It is located beside the icon of the city, Kuala Terengganu Drawbridge.
+MBKT Tower, formerly known as Darul Iman Tower is a 30-story, 140.8-meter-tall government office building located in Kuala Terengganu, Terengganu, Malaysia.
+It is the East Coast Economic Region's sixth-tallest building, and serves as the headquarters of the Kuala Terengganu City Council.
+It is also located besides the Kuala Terengganu Drawbridge.